-- (a) Upon referral of any Order of Determination to the Ethics Commission, the following procedures and standards shall apply. - (i) The Chair or Vice-Chair of the COMMISSION and the underlying complainant in whose favor the COMMISSION'S Order of Determination was issued, shall both be

-1 considered the "complainant of record" for purposes of Ethics Commission investigations and 2 enforcement of Orders of Determination.
-3 (ii) Any public officer, employee, agency, policy body or department that willfully 4 fails to discharge any duties imposed by the Sunshine Ordinance, the Brown Act or the 5 California Public Records Act shall be deemed to have committed official misconduct.
-6 (iii) Any public officer or employee found to have committed official misconduct 7 under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the 8 egregiousness and seriousness of the conduct.
-Any such fine shall be paid personally by the 9 officer or employee and not from City funds.
-10 (iv) Any agency, policy body or department found to have committed official 11 misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending 12 upon the egregiousness and seriousness of the conduct.
-13 (v) All such fines imposed by the Ethics Commission under this provision, shall 14 be placed in the COMMISSIONS litigation fund.
-15 (b) The COMMISSION'S Order of Determination and, as applicable, finding of willful 16 violation constituting official misconduct, shall be evidence of a violation of this Ordinance or 17 other applicable open government law in any Ethics Commission investigation or proceeding.
-18 Factual findings made during COMMISSION hearings and in its orders shall be reviewed for 19 abuse of discretion.
-20 21 SECTION 67.3543.
-PUBLIC ENFORCEMENT PROVISIONS.
-22 (a) Any person may institute proceedings for injunctive relief, declaratory relief, or writ 23 of mandate in any court of competent jurisdiction to enforce his or her right to inspect or to 24 receive a copy of any public record or class of public records under this Ordinance or to 25
+1 (a) The Ethics Commission is authorized to enforce the Orders of Determination of 2 the Sunshine Commission.
+Upon referral of any Order of Determination to the Ethics 3 Commission, the following procedures and standards shall apply.
+4 (i) The Chair or Vice-Chair of the COMMISSION and the underlying complainant 5 in whose favor the COMMISSION'S Order of Determination was issued, shall both be 6 considered the "complainant of record" for purposes of Ethics Commission investigations and 7 enforcement of Orders of Determination.
+8 (ii) Any public officer, employee, agency, policy body or department that willfully 9 fails to discharge any duties imposed by the Sunshine Ordinance, the Brown Act or the 10 California Public Records Act shall be deemed to have committed official misconduct.
+11 (iii) Any public officer or employee found to have committed official misconduct 12 under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the 13 seriousness of the misconduct.
+Any such fine shall be paid personally by the officer or 14 employee and not from City funds.
+15 (iv) Any agency, policy body or department found to have committed official 16 misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending 17 upon the seriousness of the misconduct.
+18 (v) Upon referral the Sunshine Commission may, in a referral of a finding of 19 official misconduct, recommend the level of fines that may be imposed.
+20 (vi) The Ethics Commission may impose any additional penalty authorized by 21 law for official misconduct.
+22 (vii) Any such fines imposed by the Ethics Commission under this provision, 23 shall be placed in the COMMISSIONS litigation fund.
+24 (b) The COMMISSION'S Order of Determination and, as applicable, finding of willful 25 violation constituting official misconduct, shall be evidence of a violation of this Ordinance or